 Pull the ribs off and finish with a drizzle of honey to give that “gooey, finger licking good” effect and a hint of sweetness.
 Tent under foil for 10 minutes, then slice and serve.

-Note, this is a recipe I developed in collaboration with the American Lamb board.
+This is a recipe I developed in collaboration with the American Lamb board.